Roll20/beacon-docs/content/docs/guides/introduction.md

 The Beacon SDK is composed of several key components:

-- **Actions**: Define and manage custom actions that can be triggered within the VTT.
+- **Actions**: Define and manage custom actions that can be triggered within the Roll20 Tabletop.
-- **Handlers**: Event handlers that process and respond to various VTT events and messages.
+- **Handlers**: Event handlers that process and respond to various Roll20 Tabletop events and messages.
 - **Computed Properties**: Define dynamically computed properties based on other attributes.
 - **Macro Attributes**: Convert and manage legacy macro attributes for compatibility with the Beacon SDK.
-- **Rolls**: Implement advanced roll mechanics and display results dynamically within the VTT.
+- **Rolls**: Implement advanced roll mechanics and display results dynamically within the Roll20 Tabletop.

 For a comprehensive overview of these components, view the components section.